Which HIF policies cover pregnancy and birth related services?

 Once you're expecting (hooray!), you can choose your own hospital, obstetrician and other specialists.
 Some obstetricians will only deliver at certain hospitals and will usually book your hospital stay for you.
 It’s best to book early so you have a better chance of getting into the hospital that you and your obstetrician choose.
 In the meantime, here are some commonly asked questions about maternity stays with HIF...

-What does my hospital stay involve?
+What does my hospital stay involve in pregnancy cover?

 Depending on your level of cover, you'll enjoy private room accommodation in an HIF-contracted hospital1.
 Even better, your partner may be able to stay with you in hospital as a boarder at no extra cost too